M.A.T. Elementary Education

 PROGRAM DELIVERY MODEL

 The M.A.T. in Elementary Education is offered in a blended combination of online and on campus classes.
 The program enrolls students five times per year in August, October, January, March, and May on the Atlanta campus and once per year in August at the Henry County location.
-Classes are presented one evening a week on a sixteen-week semester schedule.
-The program is offered in an in-class format, and allows students the flexibility to attend class either full- or part-time at the Atlanta campus and full-time at the Henry County location.
-Students are also required to participate in field experiences, which are during the day.
+Classes are delivered in 8-week terms in the Henry MAT Elementary program, and classes are primarily offered in 16-week terms in the fall and spring, and in eight-week terms in the summer in the Atlanta MAT Elementary program.
+Near the end of the program, all students are also required to participate in field experiences, which are during the day.